reduxjs/redux-toolkit/docs/usage/usage-guide.md

 })
 ```

-(Note that this only works for one level of reducers.
-If you want to nest reducers, you'll need to call `combineReducers` yourself to handle the nesting.)
+Note that this only works for one level of reducers.
+If you want to nest reducers, you'll need to call `combineReducers` yourself to handle the nesting.

-If you need customize the store setup, you can pass additional options.
+If you need to customize the store setup, you can pass additional options.
 Here's what the hot reloading example might look like using Redux Starter Kit:

 ```js
 import { configureStore, getDefaultMiddleware } from 'redux-starter-kit'